yoyocharlie/cs-flashcards-open/README.md

 - Instructions for setting up credentials with Google can be found [here](https://support.google.com/cloud/answer/6158849?hl=en).

+> [!NOTE]
-\* Your authorized URI for development will be `http://localhost:3000/api/auth/callback/google`
+> In the Google dev console, your authorized URI for development will be `http://localhost:3000/api/auth/callback/google`

 ### 4. Push the Database Schema